List of TRS-80 and Tandy-branded computers: Model 16, Model 16B, and Tandy 6000

 In February 1982, Tandy released the TRS-80 Model 16, as the follow-on to the Model II; an upgrade kit was available for Model II systems.
 The Model 16 adds a 6 MHz, 16-bit Motorola 68000 processor and memory card.

 The Model 16 sold poorly at first and was reliant on existing Model II software early on.
 In early 1983, Tandy switched from TRSDOS-16 to Xenix.

 The Model 16 evolved into the Model 16B with 256 KB in July 1983, and later the Tandy 6000, gaining an internal hard drive along the way and switching to an 8 MHz 68000.

 The 16B was the most popular Unix computer in 1984, with almost 40,000 units sold.

 Other systems

 Color Computers

-Tandy also produced the TRS-80 Color Computer (CoCo), based on the Motorola 6809 processor.
+Tandy also produced the TRS-80 Color Computer, based on the Motorola 6809 processor.
 This machine was clearly aimed at the home market, where the Model II and above were sold as business machines.
-It competed directly with the Commodore 64, Apple II, and Atari 8-bit family of computers.
+It competed directly with the Commodore 64, Apple II, and Atari 8-bit computers.
 OS-9, a multitasking, multi-user operating system was supplied for this machine.